dehesa/CodableCSV/README.md

 -   `bomStrategy` (default `.convention`) indicates whether a Byte Order Marker will be included at the beginning of the CSV representation.

-    The OS convention is that BOMs are never writen, except when `.utf16`, `.utf32`, or `.unicode` string encodings are specified.
-You could however indicate that you always want the BOM writen (`.always`) or that is never writen (`.never`).
+    The OS convention is that BOMs are never written, except when `.utf16`, `.utf32`, or `.unicode` string encodings are specified.
+You could however indicate that you always want the BOM written (`.always`) or that is never written (`.never`).

 The configuration values are set during initialization and can be passed to the `CSWriter` instance through a structure or with a convenience closure syntax: